Arterial roads in metropolitan Phoenix: Kyrene Road

+L

 Lake Pleasant Parkway

 Lake Pleasant Parkway is an arterial road in the northwestern part of the Phoenix metropolitan area.
 The highway extends from the intersection of 83rd Avenue and Beardsley Road west and north to Arizona State Route 74 (SR 74), all within Peoria.
 The entire length of Lake Pleasant Parkway is part of the National Highway System as a principal arterial, along with the 2 mi section of 83rd Avenue from the southern end of Lake Pleasant Parkway south to Bell Road.
 The principal arterial segment of 83rd Avenue is also described in this section.

 The principal arterial section of 83rd Avenue begins at Bell Road, which at that intersection forms the border of the cities of Peoria and Glendale.
 83rd Avenue continues south fully into Peoria, where it serves the Peoria Sports Complex, the spring training home of the San Diego Padres and Seattle Mariners.
 From Bell Road, 83rd Avenue heads north fully into Glendale and passes to the west of Arrowhead Towne Center.
 The four-lane divided highway crosses over SR 101 (Agua Fria Freeway) without access; Bell Road has an interchange with the freeway just west of 83rd Avenue.
 83rd Avenue parallels and then crosses the New River before reaching Union Hills Drive, which also provides access to SR 101.
 The avenue expands to six lanes as it continues into the city of Peoria to Beardsley Road, where the highway continues as Lake Pleasant Parkway.
 The parkway curves west; within the curve is an intersection with another section of 83rd Avenue, where the parkway reduces to four lanes.
 Lake Pleasant Parkway continues west until 98th Avenue, where the highway curves north.
 North of Happy Valley Road, the highway's surroundings gradually change to open desert.
 North of its diamond interchange with SR 303, Lake Pleasant Parkway reduces to two lanes and crosses the Central Arizona Project aqueduct.
 The highway passes to the east of Pleasant Valley Airport before reaching its northern terminus at SR 74, which heads west as Lake Pleasant Road and east as Carefree Highway.

+Lindsay Road

+Lindsay Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
+It begins at Hunt Highway in Chandler, going north.
+The highway stays solely in Chandler for three miles.
+Once the highway crosses Ocotillo Road, the highway stays on the Chandler-Gilbert borderline until Queen Creek Road, where the highway stays solely in Gilbert, where it stays for nine miles.
+The highway crosses the Loop 202 just north of Germann Road.
+The highway later passes Freestone Park.
+After intersecting Baseline Road, the highway transitions into Mesa, where it stays for six miles, before ending its northern terminus at McDowell Road.

+Lost Dutchman Boulevard

+Lost Dutchman Boulevard is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
+It starts at Meridian Road, at the eastern terminus of Brown Road.
+The highway continues in Apache Junction for four miles, ending at Goldfield Road.